samisalkosuo/finnish-dep-parser-docker/README.md

 Unfortunately, the code used in Finnish dependency parser appears not to handle concurrent requests well, so the server is currently forced to process one request at a time.
 Please see the code for details.

 This Docker container includes also [Finnish WordNet](http://www.ling.helsinki.fi/en/lt/research/finnwordnet/) lexical database and some code to use it.
+WordNet code is [extJWNL (Extended Java WordNet Library)](https://github.com/extjwnl/extjwnl) and slightly modified so it works with Finnish WordNet.

 ## Usage